Abdelrahman2610/Student-Score-Prediction/README.md

 ## Methodology
 1. **Data Loading and Cleaning**:
    - Loaded the dataset using Pandas.
-   - Removed duplicates and checked for missing values (none found).
+   - Removed duplicates and imputed missing values (78 in Teacher_Quality, 90 in Parental_Education_Level, 67 in Distance_from_Home) with mode for categoricals and median for numerics.

 2. **Data Visualization**:
    - Histogram of exam scores to understand the target variable distribution.
-   - Scatter plot of Hours Studied vs. Exam Score to explore relationships.
+   - Scatter plot of Hours Studied vs. Exam Score with trend lines to explore relationships.
    - Boxplot of Exam Score by Sleep Hours to investigate additional features.
+   - Correlation heatmap to guide feature selection.
    - Visualizations are displayed inline and saved to plots/.

 3. **Modeling**:
    - Linear Regression: Trained on Hours_Studied to predict Exam_Score.
-   - Polynomial Regression: Applied degree-2 polynomial regression for non-linear patterns.
+   - Polynomial Regression: Applied degrees 2 and 3, but no significant improvement over linear.
-   - Feature Experimentation: Tested combinations like Hours_Studied, Sleep_Hours, Attendance, and Tutoring_Sessions.
+   - Feature Experimentation: Tested combinations like Hours_Studied, Sleep_Hours, Attendance, and Tutoring_Sessions, enhanced with one-hot encoding of categorical variables (e.g., Parental_Involvement, Motivation_Level).

 4. **Evaluation**:
-   - Used MSE and R-squared to assess model performance.
+   - Used MSE, R², MAE, and 5-fold cross-validation to assess model performance.
-   - Compared linear and polynomial regression, as well as multi-feature models, to the baseline.
+   - Compared linear, polynomial, and multi-feature models to the baseline.

 5. **Outputs**:
-   - Console: Dataset info, model metrics (MSE, R-squared), and comparisons.
+   - Console: Dataset info, model metrics (MSE, R², MAE, CV R²), and comparisons.
    - Plots: Saved in plots/ for distribution, relationships, and model predictions.

 ## Results
-- **Linear Regression**: Baseline model using Hours_Studied.
+- **Linear Regression**: Baseline model using Hours_Studied (MSE 9.96, R² 0.25).
-- **Polynomial Regression**: Often improves MSE and R-squared by capturing non-linear trends.
+- **Polynomial Regression**: Degrees 2 and 3 show no improvement (MSE 9.97, R² 0.25).
-- **Feature Experiments**: Including features like Attendance and Sleep_Hours typically enhances performance.
+- **Feature Experiments**: Including Attendance and encoded categoricals (e.g., Parental_Involvement) improves performance, with the best model (Hours_Studied, Sleep_Hours, Attendance, Tutoring_Sessions + encoding) achieving MSE 3.68, R² 0.72, MAE 1.06, CV R² 0.63 (±0.16).
-- **Visualizations**: Plots in plots/ illustrate data distributions, feature relationships, and model fits.
+- **Visualizations**: Plots in plots/ illustrate data distributions, feature relationships, and model fits, including the correlation heatmap.

 See notebooks/student_score_prediction.ipynb for detailed outputs and metrics.

 ## Future Improvements
-- Encode categorical features (e.g., Parental_Involvement, Motivation_Level) using one-hot encoding.
-- Experiment with additional models like Random Forest or XGBoost.
+- Experiment with additional models like Random Forest or XGBoost for potentially higher accuracy.
 - Perform feature selection to identify the most impactful predictors.
-- Apply cross-validation for more robust model evaluation.
+- Explore advanced imputation techniques or feature engineering for missing data.

 ## Author
 Abdelrahman Mohamed Salah